 International students are required to purchase a U.S. based plan, if they do not already have one.
 Most health care plans provided by other countries do not extend to the United States.
 Holy Cross College requires all international students to prove that their plan covers them in the United States and meets the requirements of the Affordable Care Act.
 Those who don’t must enroll in the school-sponsored Student Health Insurance Plan, which is underwritten by United Healthcare and meets the US requirements for international students.

-This charge will be automatically added to the Fall 2016 tuition bill on July 21, 2016.
-If you believe you are covered by a U.S. health insurance company, please contact Tom DeHorn, director of counseling and health no later than July 20, 2016 at 574-239-8383, or email him at email@example.com.
+This charge will be automatically added to the fall tuition bill.
+If you believe you are covered by a U.S. health insurance company, please contact Tom DeHorn, director of counseling and health no later than July 20 at (574) 239-8383, or email him at firstname.lastname@example.org.

 International students will receive an email from United Healthcare after July 21, which will instruct them on how to retrieve your online ID card and access plan materials.
 For assistance finding a doctor or other facility, or have questions about benefits, customer service will also be available through United Healthcare.